nklmantey/nklmantey/README.md

 # 💫 Intro:
- 👨‍💻 Open to working/collaborating on anything related to cross-platform mobile app development with React Native or web development with Reactjs
+ 👨‍💻 Talk to me about anything related to cross-platform mobile app development with React Native or web development with React.js

  <br>